AMD CEO: Growth opportunities still big in spite of ‘flattish’ PC market

 “It’s not a segment we have been servicing.
 We have tried very much to keep our gaming graphics focused on gamers,” Su said.

 Demand has exceeded supply in year two of the game consoles shipping, Su said.
 She mentioned that year four is usually the peak year for console sales.
-She said there were multiple growth drivers across PC, datacenter, and consoles.
+She said she saw multiple growth drivers across PC, datacenter, and consoles.
 During the quarter, datacenter and graphics sales more than doubled from a year ago.
 On top of that, datacenter graphics chip sales grew significantly.

 AMD’s Epyc server chips are getting into cloud computing deployments at Cloudflare, Vimeo, and Netflix, and servers targeting the enterprise are coming from Dell, HPE, Lenovo, Supermicro, Cisco, and others.
 AMD has a datacenter event coming on November 8.
 Workstation chip sales are also strong.

-More threatening to rival Intel, Su said, “We expanded our wins in the quarter with Fortune 1000 financial services, automotive and

-aerospace companies and see significant ongoing growth opportunities as our enterprise server pipeline.”
+More threatening to rival Intel, Su said, “We expanded our wins in the quarter with Fortune 1000 financial services, automotive and aerospace companies and see significant ongoing growth opportunities as our enterprise server pipeline.”

 AMD is also getting supercomputer wins.
 But Su said the PC client market looks flat in terms of revenues in the fourth quarter.

-AMD said it has gained revenue for six consecutive quarters in client PC chps, and it has had record results in servers for six quarters as well.
+AMD said it has gained revenue for six consecutive quarters in client PC chips, and it has had record results in servers for six quarters as well.
 That implies that AMD is gaining market share, though the company did not claim that this quarter.

 Su said that the $35 billion Xilinx acquisition is on track to close by the end of the year.
 Su said she expects strong cloud and enterprise demand for AMD’s Epyc chips in 2022.
 AMD has Zen4 chips coming in that time frame.